What is an EDC knife? My Preferred Choice for Everyday Tasks

 1. Small EDC knives:

-A knife with blade length between 2 to 3 inches is considered a small-sized knife.
-They are small and can be used for lightweight tasks such as opening an envelope and cutting boxes.
+A knife with blade length between 2 to 3 inches is considered a small-sized EDC.
+They are small and can be used for less demanding tasks such as opening an envelope and cutting boxes.
+It isn’t recommended to perform any heavy work with it because it may break anytime causing injury to you or anyone nearby.

 The average weight of these knives are between 0.15 lbs to 0.25 lbs.